Audi A1 hatchback review

 We expect the best value to be found towards the bottom end of the A1 range – while the eye-catching S line has even more visual presence, the Sport is a great-looking car in its own right, and is far smoother on the road than the more firmly set up S line.
 Alternatively, the Technik is even more subtle to look at, and only really misses out on parking sensors and sports seats.
 You'll not find any A1 wanting for standard equipment, with alloy wheels, full LED exterior lighting, a digital dashboard, Apple CarPlay and Android Auto fitted across the range.

 Safety is excellent, as proven by a five-star Euro NCAP crash-test rating.
 Audi will want the latest A1 to perform rather better in our annual Driver Power survey than its predecessor – that car finished an undistinguished 53rd out of 75 cars.
-However in 2020’s survey, Audi itself only managed a 21st place finish out of 30 brands.
+In our 2020 survey, Audi itself only managed a 21st place finish out of 30 brands.
 Its cars retain a desirable and upmarket image, which is one reason the A1 seems destined for sales success – even if the closely related Volkswagen Polo offers a similarly competent package at a far lower price.

 Which Is Best?